-- Having sex or attempting to have sex with an unconscious or semi-conscious person. - Having sex or attempting to have sex with someone who is asleep or passed out. - Having sex or attempting to have sex with someone who has said "no." - Having sex with someone who is not reciprocating body movement. - Attempting to give consent to sexual contact on behalf of another person. - Having someone perform sexual acts as a condition of acceptance into a fraternity or athletic organization, or any other organization affiliated with the College.
+- Having sex or attempting to have sex with an unconscious or semi-conscious person. - Having sex or attempting to have sex with someone who is asleep or passed out. - Having sex or attempting to have sex with someone who has said "no." - Having sex with someone who is not reciprocating body movement. - Allowing another person to have sex with your sexual partner without their consent. - Having someone perform sexual acts as a condition of acceptance into a fraternity or athletic organization, or any other organization affiliated with the College.
 This includes acts of intercourse; penetration of the vagina, anus or mouth with any object; being made to facilitate the abuse of another; assisting with physically assaulting another's genitals; or purchasing or providing alcohol or drugs to another for the purposes of facilitating a sexual assault (includes all forms of sex-based hazing). - Having sex with a person who is vomiting, unable to stand without assistance, or has had to be carried to another location. - Telling someone you will disclose their sexual orientation without their consent if they don't engage in sex with you. - A professor telling a student they will receive a grade different from what they deserve if the student won't agree to some form of sexual contact.